zxdposter/.tmux/README.md

  - `#{username_ssh}`: SSH aware username information, blank when no SSH connection detected

-### Accessing the Mac OSX clipboard from within tmux sessions
+### Accessing the macOS clipboard from within tmux sessions

 [Chris Johnsen created the `reattach-to-user-namespace` utility][reattach-to-user-namespace] that makes `pbcopy` and `pbpaste` work